Driver history for Microsoft SQL Server

 - The 64-bit version of MDAC 2.8 was released with the 64-bit version of Windows Server 2003 and Windows XP.

 Windows Data Access Components (WDAC): MDAC changed its name to WDAC - "Windows Data Access Components" starting with Windows Vista and Windows Server 2008.
-WDAC is included as part of the operating system and is not available separately for redistribution.
+WDAC is included as part of the operating system and isn't available separately for redistribution.
 Serviceability for WDAC is subject to the life cycle of the operating system.

 32-bit and 64-bit versions of WDAC are released with the 32-bit and 64-bit versions of the Windows operating systems, respectively.